Youth Olympic Games: Participation

 Over 200 countries and 3,600 athletes participated in the inaugural 2010 Youth Summer Olympics.
 Participants are placed in the following age groups: 15–16 years, 16–17 years, and 17–18 years.
 The athlete's age is determined by how old they are by 31 December of the year they are participating in the YOG.
 Qualification to participate in the Youth Olympics is determined by the IOC in conjunction with the International Sport Federations (ISF) for the various sports on the program.
 To ensure that all nations are represented at the YOG the IOC instituted the concept of Universality Places.
 A certain number of spots in each event are to be left open for athletes from under-represented nations regardless of qualifying marks.
 This is to ensure that every nation will be able to send at least four athletes to each Youth Olympic Games.
 For team tournaments one team per continent will be allowed to compete along with a sixth team either representing the host nation or as proposed by the IF with IOC approval.
 There is a cap of two teams (one boys' and one girls') per nation.
 Finally, no nation may enter more than 70 athletes in individual sports.

 Sports

-Summer
+Summer Youth Olympics

+All sports on the core program of the Summer Olympics, as well as most of the optional sports added in the 2020 and 2024 Summer Olympics, have been represented in the program of the Summer Youth Olympics.
+Most team sports use versions with reduced team sizes, including replacing regular basketball with 3x3 basketball, football with futsal, handball with beach handball, field hockey with hockey5s, indoor volleyball with beach volleyball, and, in 2026, baseball with baseball5.
+The 2026 edition will mark the first time the summer youth program has an equal number of events for boys and girls.

-Unlike the traditional Games, it is up to the Organizing Committee to choose which disciplines will be chosen to be played in collective sports.Twenty-seven sports were introduced in the 2010 Games.
+Unlike the traditional Games, it is up to the Organizing Committee to choose which disciplines will be chosen to be played in collective sports.
+Twenty-seven sports were introduced in the 2010 Games.
 The Organizing Committee for the 2014 Games, chose beach volleyball (replacing their indoor counterpart) and field hockey as optional sport.
 In the 2018 Games, six sports were introduced: beach handball (replacing their indoor counterpart), breakdancing, futsal (replacing their association counterpart), karate, roller speed skating and sport climbing.
 The 28 Olympic core sports are expected to feature in the 2026 Games, being confirmed in 2020.
-In July 2020, it was agreed by both host nation Senegal and the International Olympic Committee that the 2022 Summer Youth Olympics would not be held and would instead be pushed back to 2026.